Malaysia

 The waters around Tioman are popular with divers.

-Image credit: @tsuiyl
+Image credit: @tsuiyl via Instagram

-After all, the area is home to an abundance of marine life such as reef sharks, turtles, rare fish species and even elusive dugongs.
+After all, the area is home to an abundance of marine life such as reef sharks, turtles, rare fish species, and even elusive dugongs.
 Is it any wonder then, that Mersing and its neighbouring islands are popular destinations for those looking to dive and snorkel?

-If you prefer to just lounge around on a hammock while gazing out at the sea, Alang’s Rawa is an off-the-beaten-track beach resort on a private island.
+If you prefer to just lounge around on a hammock while gazing out at the sea, Alang’s Rawa is an off-the-beaten-track beach resort on Rawa Island, a private island.
 The clear turquoise waters and white sand beaches almost make you forget you’re still in the state of Johor.

 The rooms at Alang’s Rawa are located right on the beach.

-Image credit: @miiistry
+Image credit: @miiistry via Instagram

 Most rooms, like the Jungle Side Rooms and Beach House Rooms, take up to 5 people – so it’s a great resort to book if you want to gather a group of friends for the weekend.
-Room rates start from RM700/person (~S$218.91) and are lower on weekdays – so it’s time to use up your remaining annual leave and jio your friends for a short getaway.

-Image credit: @wilson_leng
+Image credit: @wilson_leng via Instagram

 If you choose to stay on the mainland and want to soak up the views, hike up Gunung Arong, located 40 minutes away from Mersing town.
 It’s a leisurely hike suitable for beginners, and you’ll take about 2 hours to get to the peak.